DW strongly rejects accusations by Russia's Duma | DW | 19.08.2019

 In reaction to a series of protests across the country, Russia's parliament has announced a probe into "foreign meddling" by Western governments and media — including DW.

 The Russian Parliament has, in a special session, accused foreign media outlets and US Embassy diplomats in Moscow of meddling in internal Russian affairs.
-The Chairman of the State Duma, Vyacheslav Volodin, on Monday also criticized Deutsche Welle (DW).
+The Chairman of the State Duma, Vyacheslav Volodin, on Monday also criticized DW.
 He accused Germany's international broadcaster of inciting participation in demonstrations that were not sanctioned by Moscow authorities.
 In doing so, Volodin said, DW violated Russian law.

 The Duma has now formed a cross-party parliamentary committee to investigate the accusations against DW, other foreign media outlets and the US Embassy.
 The committee is expected to convene in the coming days.